-The growing preference for curbside delivery is one example where delivery robots are being used in the retail and F&B industries.
+The growing preference for curbside delivery is one example where autonomous delivery robots are being used in the retail and F&B industries.
 Customers find this option to be very convenient.
-All they have to do is to drive up to the shop’s parking lot, tap in a code, and wait for a robot to show up with their order within several minutes.
+All they have to do is drive up to the shop’s parking lot, tap in a code, and wait for a robot to show up with their order within several minutes.

 Smaller, Lower-speed and Three-wheeled Robots are Dominating the Market